 Since leaving her job as a psychiatric nurse in 1987, Jo Brand has built a large following across the UK, male and female alike appearing initially on the Saturday Live television show and and named `best female comic in Britain‘ Mirror

 In 1993 she became a resident panellist, along with Tony Hawks, on BBC monologue show The Brain Drain.
 Soon after, she had her hit “Through the Cakehole” (Channel X for Ch4) series met with great acclaim, as did her series “All the Way to Worcester” (Vera Prods for Ch4).
 Jo’s diverse appeal is marked by appearances on such eclectic programmes as “Question Time” (BBC) to “Nevermind the Buzzcocks” (TalkBack Prods for BBC), “QI” (TalkBack Prods for BBC1) and “Countdown” (YTV for Ch4) to “They Think It’s All Over” (TalkBack Prods for BBC) and The Graham Norton Show (BBC).
 She presented “Jo Brand’s Commercial Breakdown” (Celador for BBC1), “Jo Brand’s Hot Potatoes” (Assembly Film & TV) and “Jo Brand’s Rudest Home Videos” (ITV1).
 She has guest hosted “Have I Got News For You” (Hat Trick).
 She also appeared on Star Spell, a spin off from Hard Spell and in a wonderful cameo in Absolutely Fabulous.
-Jo narrated Laughter & Tears: The Les Dawson Story, a documentary tribute to Les Dawson.
-The programme was broadcast on BBC Radio 2 in October 2007.
+Jo narrated Laughter & Tears: The Les Dawson Story, a documentary tribute to Les Dawson on BBC Radio 2.

 Jo took part in the first celebrity version of Comic Relief does Fame Academy, and then in 2007, she appeared as a celebrity contestant on Comic Relief Does The Apprentice, again to raise money for Comic Relief.
 In 2009 she participated in Let’s Dance for Comic Relief, another Comic Relief fundraiser, dancing as Britney Spears (‘tis true), reaching the final.
 She has proved herself an un-willing fashion victim on the BBC1 special “What Not To Wear On The Red Carpet”, learnt the organ for BBC’s “Play it Again”, which she then played to a sell-out crowd at the Royal Albert Hall, and she has also taken part in a charity celebrity carol singing choir!

 She appeared as a judge in the BBC2 series The Speaker in April 2009.
 She offered her advice, along with John Amaechi and Jeremy Stockwell, in the eight-part series charting the search for “Britain’s Best Young Speaker”.
-She wrote & starred in the utterly marvellous, Getting On, in which she starred along co-writers Joanna Scanlan and Vicki Pepperdine, on BBC in July 2009.
+She wrote & starred in the utterly marvellous, Getting On, in which she starred along co-writers Joanna Scanlan and Vicki Pepperdine, on BBC.
 The series, set on a hospital’s geriatric ward, was partly inspired by her earlier career in nursing.
-Jo went on to win a 2011 BAFTA for Best Female Comedy Performance for Getting On.
+Jo went on to win a BAFTA for Best Female Comedy Performance for Getting On.
 The series has received critical acclaim and has recently had the third series broadcast.
 She was also seen as the Demon Dinner Lady in the Horrid Henry film.
 Jo also co-wrote and starred in Damned (Channel 4), a sitcom which follows he lives of a set of social workers, and co-stars Alan Davies.
 She went on to co-write and star in the award winning BBC series Getting On, set in the geriatric ward of a NHS hospital, plus the spin off series Going Forward.
 Getting On won a Royal Television Society Best Writing in Comedy Award, as well as the Writers Guild Award for Best Comedy – plus Jo won a BAFTA for her role.
-Jo continues to develop sitcoms for Vera Productions and What Larks Productions.
+Jo continues to develop sitcoms.

 A critically acclaimed writer, Jo has written the hits ‘A Load Of Old Balls’ and ‘A Load Of Old Ball Crunchers’ (both Simon & Schuster), ‘It’s Different For Girls’, ‘Sorting Out Billy’ and ‘The More You Ignore Me’ (all for Headline Review).
-Her autobiography ‘Look Back In Hunger’ is now available from all good stockists.
+Her autobiography is ‘Look Back In Hunger.’

-In 2013, Jo started the year by sitting on the judging panel for ITV’s smash hit ‘Splash’ and she later put her cooking to the test on ‘The Great Comic Relief Bake Off’.
-Jo was such a success on this show that she has since been named as the host of the hugely popular ‘The Great British Bake Off – An Extra Slice’.
+Jo also sat on the judging panel for ITV’s smash hit ‘Splash’ for two series and she later put her cooking to the test on ‘The Great Comic Relief Bake Off’.
+Jo was such a success on this show that she was subsequently named as the host of the hugely popular ‘The Great British Bake Off – An Extra Slice’.

 “Jo Brand was excellent.”
 Coloplast Ltd